abolfazlaghdaee/Numerical-Linear-Algebra-Project-401-1/README.md

 ## How To Run:

-at first you should add `src` to your local python then run each cell in `ipynb` file :) thanks
+at first you should add `src` to your local python :)